Integrating Knowledge, Skills, Experience

 PoliSci 440D: Workshop in Comparative Politics.
 Faculty, guest speakers, and graduate students conducting research in comparative politics present work-in-progress.
 Graduate students may enroll for up to 5 total units apportioned by quarter.
 Auditors welcome.
 Graduate students whose major or minor field is comparative politics must make at least one presentation to the seminar.

 In the Field

-Because lab and fieldwork are an essential component our research, our program actively engages students in the many of the practical tasks required for academic investigation.
-Student trainees are expected to have a demonstrable interest in global problems, familiarity with social science research and its protocols, and a strong grasp of statistical analysis and quantitative methods so that they can contribute to data collection, analyses, and writing.
-In the field they are exposed to both observational and experimental approaches, and they learn about cost-effective fieldwork, managing and securing data, working on a team, and considering common ethical issues.
-Students were instrumental in the following projects.
+Student trainees are expected to have a demonstrable interest in global problems, familiarity with social science research, and a strong grasp of statistical analysis and quantitative methods.
+In the field they are trained to conduct qualitative work and are also exposed to experimental research, and they learn about cost-effective fieldwork, managing and securing data, working on a team, and considering common ethical issues.